markservantesii/Coursera-Getting-and-Cleaning-Data/CodeBook.md

 and walking downstairs.
 For a more complete description of the raw data, please see the features_info.txt file included in the raw data.

-## Libraries
+## Packages
-The data.table, dplyr, and tidyr libraries are used for reading, manipulating and tidying the raw data.
+The data.table, dplyr, and tidyr packages are used for reading, manipulating and tidying the raw data.

 ## Reading the data
 The data, as given, is spread across several files.
 We are only interested in the following